jan-cieslik/cancer_informatics/docs/ai/automated_mri_segmentation.md

 To save the labelmap and the corresponding volume or image as NRRD files, follow these steps:
 - Select "Save" from the toolbar.
 - Tick "Show options" as shown in the graphic below.
-- Chose "NRRD (.nrrd)" as file format.
+- Choose "NRRD (.nrrd)" as file format.
 - <ins>Do not tick "Compress"</ins> because nnU-Net needs uncompressed data.
 - For our segmentation we used the volume *7 t1_fl3d_nonfs_tra_dyn*, so we save this file in the imagesTr directory and the segmentation file in the labelsTr directory.
 - Save.